naivary/govm/README.md

 # Requirements
 The only requirements are [HashiCorp Vagrant](https://www.vagrantup.com/) and [Oracle VirtualBox](https://www.virtualbox.org/).
 Because we don't want to waste your time, there are some pre-written **init-scripts** for [wsl](init/wsl.sh) and [ubuntu](init/linux.sh) which will install all requirements and make some adjustements needed for `govm` to work properply.
 If you decide to run one of the init scripts be sure to reboot your local machine and then start using govm.

-DO NOT USE govm directly after using the init script!
+IMPORTANT: do not use govm directly after using the init script!
 There may occur an error which is discussed in [this](#init) section (even though you did not use govm directly afterwards).

 ## init: wsl
 The init script wsl.sh will install `Chocolatey`, `Oracle VirtualBox` and `HashiCorp Vagrant`.